Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits the use or aid of an unmanned aircraft to take, pursue, harass, or disturb any wild bird or mammal.
-Narrow exceptions exist for public-utility and mobile-service tower inspections and federal waterfowl-taking rules.
-Unlike Ohio, Illinois does not permit drone-aided recovery of harvested animals.
+Prohibits using an unmanned aircraft to take, pursue, harass, or disturb any wild bird or mammal.
+Narrow exceptions exist for public-utility and mobile-service tower inspections and federal waterfowl-taking exceptions.
+No Illinois drone-recovery exception for harvested animals.
+Violations reported to IDNR Target Illinois Poachers line at 1-877-236-7529.

 View source